History of New Zealand: Continuing reform under National

 Voters unhappy with the rapid speed and far-reaching extent of reforms elected a National government in 1990, led by Jim Bolger.
 However the new government continued the economic reforms of the previous Labour government, in what was known as Ruthanasia.
 Unhappy with what seemed to be a pattern of governments failing to reflect the mood of the electorate, New Zealanders in 1992 and 1993 voted to change the electoral system to mixed-member proportional (MMP), a form of proportional representation.
 New Zealand's first MMP election was held in 1996.
 Following the election National was returned to power in coalition with the New Zealand First party.

 With the end of the Cold War in 1991, the nation's foreign policy turned increasingly to issues of its nuclear-free status and other military issues, its adjustment to neoliberalism in international trade relations, and its involvement in humanitarian, environmental and other matters of international diplomacy.

+During the 1990s, immigration to New Zealand from Asia sharply increased – particularly from Hong Kong, Taiwan and South Korea – following the 1991 introduction of a points-based immigration system.
+It was this immigration that gave the anti-immigration New Zealand First Party its "Asian invasion" slogan for the 1996 election.